 All our workshops are run by respected community artists and are fully vetted and checked.

 Some of the work created during Youth Outreach couses

-Take a look at this video which was created during one of our outreach programmes.
-During summer 2014 we worked in partnership with TiPP, Unitas and Liverpool Children’s Services to deliver a Summer Arts College for young people aged 14 – 19.
-They spent three weeks engaging in creative activities including theatre workshops, film-making and screen printing and completed their Bronze Arts Award throughout August.
-As part of their three weeks together, they created this beautiful stop-motion film with artist Anna White, accompanied by a song which they wrote together with musician Ben Turner.
+Take a look at this video which was created during one of our three week outreach programmes.
+During the three weeks the young people created this beautiful stop-motion film with artist Anna White, accompanied by a song which they wrote together with musician Ben Turner.

-In Summer 2016 we worked with PSS and Sefton Young Carers to deliver animation workshops with Sefton Young Carers.
+This video was created during an animation outreach course with Sefton Young Carers.
 Over 10 sessions the young people worked with professional film maker Annie Woodson to learn animation techniques such as green screen and stop motion.
-Under the direction of Collective Encounters Youth Theatre Director Ben Mellor they created characters and developed a story that would accurately reflect the experience of being a carer and how important Sefton Young Carers is.
+Under the direction of Collective Encounter’s Youth Theatre Director Ben Mellor they created characters and developed a story that would accurately reflect the experience of being a carer and how important Sefton Young Carers is.

-In 2018 we partnered with Speke Adventure Playground, delivering a 10 week course using drama and creativity to explore issues around bullying.
+This video was created with young people at Speke Adventure Playground.
+The 10 week course used drama and creativity to explore issues around bullying.
 The course resulted in a short film, made by the young people, which is now being shown around schools in Speke to raise awareness of bullying.